-SECTION This option ties the element to a section in the report definition on which the Report-to-Excel map is dependent.
+\SECTION This option ties the element to a section in the

+report definition on which the Report-to-Excel map is dependent.
 A new element of this kind will be created every time a new instance of the section of the type specified on the SECTION parameter is encountered in the spooled file being converted.

-LINE This option ties the element to a line in the report definition on which the Report-to-Excel map is dependent.
+\LINE This option ties the element to a line in the report

+definition on which the Report-to-Excel map is dependent.
 A new element of this kind will be created every time a new line of the type specified on the LINENAME parameter is encountered in the spooled file being converted.

-NEVER A new element is never created.
-A single element will be created within each occurrence of the parent element.
+\NEVER A new element is never created.
+A single element

+will be created within each occurrence of the parent element.
 If there is no parent element, then there will be a single occurrence of this row group in the file.
-This option is normally appropriate for top-level elements such as page headings, or
+This option is normally appropriate for top-level elements such as page headings, or elements which need to occur once in relation to some other element, such as column headings.

-Specify the name of the section to which this element is linked, when NEWELMTOPT(SECTION) is used.
+Specify the name of the section to which this element is linked, when NEWELMTOPT(\SECTION) is used.

+\NONE This element is not linked to a section.
+Invalid if

+NEWELMTOPT(\SECTION) was specified.

-NONE This element is not linked to a section.
-Invalid if NEWELMTOPT(SECTION) was specified.
-SELECT Select the section from a list of sections in the report definition. section_name Specify the name of the linked section.
+\SELECT Select the section from a list of sections in the

+report definition.

+section\name Specify the name of the linked section.

-Specify the name of the report line to which this element is linked, when NEWELMTOPT(LINE) is used.
+Specify the name of the report line to which this element is linked, when NEWELMTOPT(\LINE) is used.

-NONE This element is not linked to a report line.
-Invalid if NEWELMTOPT(LINE) was specified.
-SELECT Select the line from a list of line in the report definition. line_name Specify the name of the linked line.
+\NONE This element is not linked to a report line.
+Invalid if line\name Specify the name of the linked line.